Kate Meyrick: Career

 Meyrick reopened the 43 Club as Procter's Club in 1923 and opened a new club that same year called the Folies Bergères at 14 Newman Street, Fitzrovia.
-By May 1923, Meyrick was summoned to Marlborough Street police court for supplying intoxicating liquor after permitted hours.
+By May 1923, Meyrick was summoned to Marlborough Street Magistrates Court for supplying intoxicating liquor after permitted hours.
 Meyrick reopened the club as the New Follies only to be fined again a few months later on charges in connection with early morning drinking.
 By now, Meyrick's activities were beginning to receive attention in the press.
 Describing her as a "Wicked Woman", John Bull magazine reported Meyrick saying, "Fines don't worry me...
 I'm getting quite accustomed to them now.
 I suppose they'll keep on fining me!
 Well, it can't be helped – you can't run night clubs unless you are prepared for this sort of thing."
 At some point during the 1920s, Meyrick bought protection from the Sabini gang to protect against police raids.

 After the closure of the New Follies club, it was reopened as The Broadway and Meyrick was fined again in September 1924 for aiding and abetting the sale of intoxicating liquor at the club.
 Just a few months later, in November, Meyrick was sentenced to six months in Holloway Prison for the sale of drink at Procter's (formerly the 43 Club).
 By now, Meyrick had caught the attention of the press who dubbed her with the moniker "Queen of the Night Clubs", they reported on her antics with a combination of admiration and scorn.
 Reynold's News published a feature, "Amazing Career of the Queen of the Night Clubs" describing Meyrick as a "woman without scruples" who mocked the law.
 It was claimed that Meyrick had earned £30,000 in her first year as a night club proprietress and she had been able to pay for her children to be educated at top private schools.
 Meyrick later estimated that £500,000 had passed through her hands over the course of her career.
 Her court appearances drew press interest because she was usually well-dressed in a fur trimmed coat and her glamorous friends would be present in the public gallery.
 Public interest in Meyrick was furthered by the fact that three of her daughters married into the British nobility: Mary in 1928 to the 14th Earl of Kinnoull, Irene in 1939 to the 6th Earl of Craven, and Dorothy in 1926 to the 26th Baron de Clifford.
 Meyrick capitalised on the attention she received by selling her story "My Secrets, Ten Years Behind the Scenes in London's Night-Life" to The Sentinel in early 1929.